minoue/symmetryTable/README.md

 # symmetryTable

-Maya plugin to find corresponding vertices, edges, or faces based on topological symmetry table.
+Maya plugin to find corresponding symmetrical vertices, edges, or faces based on topological symmetry table.

 **This is a plugin that only creates symmetry tables and does not include any tools such as mirroring vertex positions/weights.**